 Cruiser longboards are often designed in surfboard shapes like a pintail and they are great for surfy rides and smooth cruising.
-We recommend a cruiser or carving longboard if you are a beginner or you just want to cruise with style.

-Dancers are very long longboards, especially designed for boardwalks.
-The boards are called dancers because you can walk around and make spinning moves on the board while riding.
-This kind of “dancing” on a longboard is inspired by the moves of the riders on a long surfboard especially around the 1950's.
 The dancer is a very nice board if you want to explore the experience of dancing while riding and for training your balance.
 The boards are also suited for longer trips.

 Freestyle longboards - add tricks to your cruise

 A perfect combo of surfy rides and a bag full of tricks.
 SkatePro recommends a freestyle longboard if you are looking for the trickster within the longboard.

 Freeride longboards - for slides and tricks